Type-One-Technologies/policies/privacy/index.md

 - how your data is handled;
 - and your rights to your data.

 We commit to never sell your private data.
 To anyone.
+Testing change 1, 2, 3

 This policy applies to all products built and maintained by Type One Technologies Ltd, including Diabetes Dashboard and Glycaemetrics.